SteliyanPStoyanov/laravel-project-container/README.md

-# Docker Environment Local for Laravel 8 and PHP8.0 apache
+# Docker Project Container with PHP 8+ and Apache

 [![CircleCI](https://circleci.com/gh/adrian-gheorghe/docker-setup.svg?style=svg)](https://circleci.com/gh/adrian-gheorghe/docker-setup)

 ## Dockerfile

-All php extension and configs
+This file containes all the php extension and configurations.

-## Project container commands
+## Project Container Commands

-Build container commands
+**Build container commands:**

 ```bash
 bin/build
 ```

-Start all container commands
+**Start all container commands:**

 ```bash
 bin/start
 ```

-Stop all container commands
+**Stop all container commands:**

 ```bash
 bin/stop
 ```

-## Project folder location
+## Project Folder Location

-Laravel project must be in src folder by default.
-You can change it from docker-composer.yml
+Laravel project must be in `src` folder by default.
+You can change it from `docker-composer.yml` file.

-## To enter in project container
+## Enter In Project Container

 ```bash
 bin/shell
 ```

-## SSL
+## Registering The SSL Certificates

-Must be run command from webserver dir and must include all app .
+You must to run command from `WebServer` directory and must include all the apps, because they use one certificate.
-They use one cert for example

 ```
 mkcert -cert-file ./docker_files/cert -key-file ./docker_files/cert-key portainer.localhost traefik.localhost
 ```

-and then you add all app address app1.localhost app2.localhost
+Then you need to add all the apps addresses `app1.localhost`, `app2.localhost`, etc.

 ```
 mkcert -cert-file ./docker_files/cert -key-file ./docker_files/cert-key portainer.localhost traefik.localhost  app1.localhost app2.localhost